 - Burnet: Closed for the season.

 - Meachem: Public skate is limited availability per skate session by reservation only.
 Click "Programs" above to make a reservation.
 Permits available for 10-hour minimum rental.
 For more information email Joe Burns at firstname.lastname@example.org or Trevor Wallace at email@example.com

 - Sunnycrest: Closed until further notice

-Pools: Valley Pool will reopen for lap swim on February 24, 2020 with COVID-19 restrictions in place.
+Pools: Valley Pool is open for lap swim with COVID-19 restrictions in place.
 Advanced registration is required and opens one-week prior at 8 a.m.
 Click here for session information.
 Southwest Pool will remain closed until further notice.

 - Athletic Permits are now being processed provided they are in accordance with the current guidelines mandated by New York State, Onondaga County and the City of Syracuse.
 Failure to comply with the current guidelines will result in the denial or revocation of a permit.
 Please email Twallace@syrgov.net for more information.